 To make a claim under this warranty, contact the dealer which supplied your caravan.
-If this is not possible then contact the Swift Group Customer Services Department on 01482 875740, or enquire on the website www.swiftgroup.co.uk
+If this is not possible please email: enquiries@Swift leisure.co.uk

 3.2 Change of ownership

 You can transfer the remainder of any 3 year 'Supersure warranty' and the 6 year 'body shell' warranty, details of how to do this can be found at the rear of this handbook.
 The 'Extended Body Shell Warranty' is non transferable.